adityaashuklaa/Docker/Readme.md

 - EXPOSE 3000 - Expose Ports
 - CMD ["node", "dist/index.js"] => Final command that runs while running the container.

+- Run command is used to boostrapping the resources like installing node and express, while CMD is used to actually run the containers.

 - ![Example Image](image.png)